will62794/endive/README_supp.md

 ## Checking the Proof Graphs

 For each protocol and proof graph, you can independently check that all nodes of its proof graph are locally valid.
-For this we use the [Apalache symoblic model checker](https://github.com/informalsystems/apalache), which is able to produce complete proofs of inductive invariants for bounded protocol parameters.
+For this we use the [Apalache symbolic model checker](https://github.com/informalsystems/apalache), which is able to produce complete proofs of inductive invariants for bounded protocol parameters.

 To check the proof for a protocol, you can run the following command:
 ```